 What to Expect When you’re Not Expecting a DWI

-The vast majority of clients I see about their DWI charges had no clue what to expect in the days that followed.
+The vast majority of clients have no clue what to expect in the days that followed.
 And why would they?
-Many individuals I serve are fine, upstanding, law abiding citizens—and when you don’t break laws, you have no reason to learn the consequences of doing so.
+Many are fine, upstanding, law abiding citizens—and when you don’t break laws, you have no reason to learn the consequences of doing so.
 However, the consequences of a DWI conviction in Minnesota can be life-altering—and can cost you thousands of dollars if not more in damages.
 If you’ve been waiting all winter for this bright, sunny weather, you can be sure that the last thing you want is to wind up sitting in a jail cell wondering what’s about to happen to your livelihood.
 And that’s why you need the best criminal defense lawyer in Minnesota.

 An expert in DWI defense will help you clarify your case, the penalties, and what can be done to help you keep as much normalcy in your life as possible.
 We can help you navigate this trying time in ways you may have never considered prior to your charge.
 This article will focus on a part of the law that you might not know about—but can have huge repercussions on your post-charge life – Minnesota’s vehicle forfeiture laws.
 If it sounds dry, keep reading: you might just save yourself tens of thousands of dollars in new car expenses down the line, and thanks to a new case handed down from the Minnesota Supreme Court in March, your DWI charge may just have a different fate than you expected.